 Christchurch is inevitably part of any 7-day itinerary around New Zealand South Island, especially if you need to take an international flight.
 We rented a car and drove a lot, keen to discover wonderful places and secret spots.
 The journey started in Christchurch.

-Christchurch is New Zealand’s second-largest city.
+Christchurch is New Zealand’s third-largest city.
 Bordered by hills and the Pacific Ocean, it is situated on the edge of the Canterbury Plains that stretch to the Southern Alps.
 Internationally famed ‘The Garden City’, Christchurch’s well-established expansive parks and public gardens owe much to the planning and foresight of the city’s founding fathers.

 The 2011 earthquake left Christchurch devastated, killing 185 people.
 It caused widespread damage across the city, especially in the central spots and eastern suburbs.